vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-ingress/install-advanced-ingress.md

 {note:info}

 - Editing the add-on code is applicable for standard installation and installation on dedicated worker nodes.
-- The full add-on settings code along with the description of the fields is available on [GitHub](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml).
+- You can find the full add-on settings code along with the description of the fields on [GitHub](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml).

 {/note}